Comparing homological invariants for mapping classes of surfaces: Theoretical evidence for the conjecture

-We did not find the general explanation for this.
-The reason might be that if one compares cochain complexes, then they are identical except $CF^*(\tilde{\tilde{\phi}}\: ;\ U_2+,U_3+,U_1-)$ has one more generator $x$ depicted on the right of Figure \ref{fig:2bpt_perturbation}.
-This generator does not have any differential going out of it, as they are gradient lines going up from $x$ for suitable Hamiltonian, and there are no generators above $x$.
-Most likely it also does not have any differentials going in (or, rather, one can arrange the Hamiltonian in such a way).
+\begin{remark} The one and two basepoint versions of fixed point Floer cohomology should be related, and for all the cases we considered, as in the case of rank relationship equation~\ref{HH_for_1bp_and_2bp} between Hochschild homologies, we had $\rk(HF^*(\tilde{\tilde{\phi}}\:;\: U_2^+,U_3^+,U_1^-))=\rk(HF^*(\tilde{\phi}\:;\: U_2^+,U_1^-))+1.$ We did not find a general explanation for this.
+The reason might be that if one compares cochain complexes, then they are identical except $CF^*(\tilde{\tilde{\phi}}\:;\: U_2^+,U_3^+,U_1^-)$ has one more generator $x$, depicted on the right of Figure~\ref{fig:2bpt_perturbation}.
+This generator does not have any differentials going out of it, as they are gradient lines going up from $x$ for suitable Hamiltonian, and there are no generators above $x$.
+It is likely that it also does not have any differentials going in (or, rather, one can arrange the Hamiltonian in such a way). \end{remark}

-Now we are ready to state a double basepoint version of Conjecture \ref{conj}.
-Namely, the following should be true:
+Now we are ready to state a double basepoint version of Conjecture~\ref{conj}.
+Namely, the following should be true: \begin{conjecture} For every mapping class $\phi \in MCG_0(\Sigma,\partial\Sigma=S^1=U_1)$ there is an isomorphism of $\mathbb{Z}_2$-graded vector spaces

+\end{conjecture} We did lots of computations using~\cite{Pyt}, and all of them support this conjecture.
+These computations are completely analogous to the ones in Section~\ref{supporting_comps}, and so we choose not to describe them.
+Rather, below we describe a more theoretical evidence for Conjecture~\ref{conj_2bp}. \Needspace{8\baselineskip}